sapthamiu/banditdoc/README.md

 # banditdoc
-This repository contains writeup for helping in solving bandits by Sapthami
+This repository contains writeup for helping in solving bandits- by Sapthami

 ## Level 0
 `ssh` is used for remote login into a server.
 It can login into different port numbers deployed on a server and it will act as a client to that server.
 `ls` shows the list of available files